computational-genomics-lab/ProkAssembler/README.md

 Polishing of the corrected assembly using short Illumina reads (path provided in config file) will be performed by Polypolish.
 Finally, the polished assembly undergoes CheckM and Busco quality check, which reports completeness, contamination and strain heterogeneity of the final assembly.

-**HighconFix assembly and MultiHighconFix assembly pipelines:**
+**Highcon assembly and MultiHighcon assembly pipelines:**

-The hybrid assembly pipelines HighconFix assembly and MultiHighconFix assembly, that include both short and long reads, are developed using Spades with meta and without meta option respectively.
+The hybrid assembly pipelines Highcon assembly and MultiHighcon assembly, that include both short and long reads, are developed using Spades with meta and without meta option respectively.
 Binning of the draft hybrid assembly is performed with Metabat to separate contamination from the original genome.
 The pipelines are further extended to include CheckM analysis, which assesses completeness, contamination, strain heterogeneity, and lineage specificity of different bins produced.
 The bin containing the genome of interest will be screened using a python script “parse_completeness.py”.
 Name of the desired organism can be taken from CheckM database (eg. p__Cyanobacteria) and written in the parse_completeness.py script.